The Onyx* is an exquisite material known for its beauty and high value in the stone industry.

 *The term “Onyx” used in this article refers to the gemstone form of Calcite (Calcium Carbonate), and not to the genuine onyx.

 A genuine onyx is a form of quartz.
 And much like granite, it is sturdy and durable.
-It is a semi-precious stone used primarily in making pieces of jewelry.
+It is a semi-precious stone used primarily for making pieces of jewelry.